Rycieos/minecraft-console/README.md

 * `autostart`         if the server should be started when `console start all` is run.
 This allows profiles to be configured without needing to run automaticlly.
 * `server_path`       the location of the server directory.
 Where the server files are saved.
 If not specified, will default to `server_root/profile_name`.
 * `backup_path`       the location of the backup directory.
 If not specified, backups will be disabled for that profile.
 * `world`             the name of the world directory.
 This allows multiple worlds (maps) to be used per profile.
-Put a different server.properties file in each world directory, then change the `world` option to select the different world to use.
+Put a different server.properties file in each world directory, then change this `world` option to select the different world to use.
 * `jar_name`          the jar file to run for the profile.
-If the profile is of type vanilla or snapshot, you can specify the function `find_jar` instead to use the only jar file in the directory.
+It accepts * wildcards for searching for a jar file.
 This allows for updating without changing the config.
 * `server_command`    the command to run when starting the server.
 Probably want to have `${java}` at the beginning and `${jar_name}` after the -jar flag.
 * `updateable`        the type of server if updating is wanted, false otherwise.
 This is used to discover what version to update the profile.
 * `listener`          if the listener for the profile should be started when the server is started.
 Defaults to false.
+* `login_message`     the message that the listener will print to a player when they login to the server.
+Defaults to empty.
 * `info_text`         the array of strings that the listener will print to a player when they say `!info` in game.
 Defaults to empty.